 Skip to main content

-Connect, advocate, and make an impact alongside fellow physical therapy professionals and students on Capitol Hill from July 14-15.
+Connect, advocate, and make an impact alongside fellow physical therapy professionals and students on Capitol Hill, July 14-15.
 This event, in conjunction with APTA Leadership Congress, is for APTA members and provides an opportunity for you to share and amplify your voice with legislators on Capitol Hill.
+APTA Capitol Hill Day is for APTA members only.

 Reasons to Attend APTA Capitol Hill Day